kissmybutton/motorcortex-2dcam/README.md

 });
 ```

+### IMPORTANT
+The element that you want to zoom to (any element that you target via your selector) must have `transform-origin: top left`

 The expected attributes of ZoomTo include the animatedAttrs and the animated attribute
 `position`. position is a composite attribute consisting of x, y and zoom, where x and y
 are the coordinates of our selected element we want to focus and zoom the zoom level we want to apply.